 Learn more about Carol

 Carol has had many wonderful mentors and tries to do the same for others.
-She is a ‘career’ Diocesan President, having that job for more than 10 years total, and especially at mid-term meetings when the day’s work is done and it’s time to relax and laugh with her sister friends is more than memorable.It is good to know that the women on the Provincial Council are all ‘lifers’ who share the same faith and will hold you up no matter what happens.
+She is a ‘career’ Diocesan President, having that job for much too long.
+She would love to give one of her Whitehorse sisters the experience of attending mid-term meetings.
+When the day’s work is done and it’s time to relax and laugh with her sister friends, special bonds are formed that carry you through, and leave unforgettable memories.It is good to know that the women on the Provincial Council are all ‘lifers’ who share the same faith and will hold you up no matter what happens.